spleenYou/OC-P9/readme.md

 Quit the shell with ctrl+d or the command "exit()"

-### 2 - The database
+## Database

-Delete the database file "db.sqlite3"
+If you need a new and clean database, delete the database file "db.sqlite3"

 Build a new one with the following command